The 17 Best Historical Anime to Watch

 Emma takes place in 19th-century Victorian England and follows the titular character, a housemaid who falls for a wealthy family’s son.

-The two fall in love, but their relationship is opposed by society due to the mixing of lower and upper classes.
+The two fall in love, but their relationship is opposed by society due to the mixing of the lower and upper classes.

-While this kind of story is fairly common in western culture, the Emma anime and manga have developed a cult following in Japan due to the meticulous retelling of life in Victorian England.
+While this kind of story is fairly common in Western culture, the Emma anime and manga have developed a cult following in Japan due to the meticulous retelling of life in Victorian England.

 This anime is a true must-watch for any anglophile!